Squint

+Belief

 It is a common belief that squinting worsens eyesight.
 However, according to Robert MacLaren, a professor of ophthalmology at the University of Oxford, this is nothing more than an old wives' tale: the only damage that can be caused by squinting for long periods is a temporary headache due to prolonged contraction of the facial muscles.

 Squinting is also a common involuntary reflex, especially among people with light colored eyes, during adaptation to a sudden change in lighting such as when one goes from a dark room to outdoors on a sunny day to avoid pain or discomfort of the eyes.
 The pupillary light reflex caused by adjustment to light takes around five minutes in people with healthy eyes, so squinting and pain after that could be a sign of photophobia.

+In film

 In film, squinting often denotes mystery.
 Many eye expressions convey specific feelings, but squinting is more ambiguous, as it can signal multiple emotions, such as suspicion, toughness, and desire.
 Clint Eastwood built his career out of mastering squinting, expressing everything from terse stoicism as the Man With No Name in The Good, the Bad and the Ugly to romantic desire as Robert Kincaid in The Bridges of Madison County.
 Manohla Dargis once quipped that "eyes may be windows to the soul, but men like Eastwood like to keep the shades partly drawn."